DrMilkX/cmsc240-lab-1/README.md

 ```

 ---
 #### Q8.
 "I'm pulling an all-nighter and forgot to have dinner.
-Can you do me a favor and bring me a lunchbox (as a zip file) from [dhall](/campus/dhall/)?
+Can you do me a favor and make me a lunchbox (as a zip file) from [dhall](/campus/dhall/)?
 I want apple slices, a cheeseburger, fries, a chocolate chip cookie, and a Monster energy drink please!"
-*(name the file lunchbox.zip and make copies of the food)*
+*(name the file lunchbox.zip -- don't remove or move the food!)*
 ```
 Your answer here
 ```